On a numberline, 1 to 10 jumps each 1-10 units in length are depicted. What problem is shown and where do we land?

 To make the problem easier to solve, the second factor, which is equivalent to the width of the jumps, can be provided with the problem.

 Download free worksheets for this math problem here.
-There is a second sheet with the solutions.
+The worksheet contains the problems only, the solutions sheet includes the answers.
 Just click on the respective link.

 If you can not see the solution sheets for download, they may be filtered out by an ad blocker that you may have installed.
 If this is the case, please allow ads for this page and reload the page.
 The solution sheets will then reappear.